- Most materials may be borrowed for a period of two weeks.

 - There is a limit of four videos DVDs per family.
 For all other materials, there is no limit once you have established yourself as a reliable patron.

-- Inter-library loans may be borrowed for a period determined by the loaning library.
+- Inter-library loans (outside of the NEXT shared catalog) may be borrowed for a period determined by the loaning library.
 Inter-library loans are materials such as books that can be borrowed from another library at the request of a patron.
 There is no charge to the patron.

 The policy of the Seneca Free Library is for each patron to use only his or her library card for checking out materials.
 EXAMPLE: Joe Smith has a card and his girlfriend Jane Jones has a card.
 Joe CANNOT use Jane’s card to check out more items.COMPUTER POLICY